iPhoneSDKPro/routeREST/README.md

 **Your project customization**
 - Create a new folder in the "src" folder for your project name
 - Create a new folder in your project folder named "Controller"
+	- This is where your Controller Classes will go
+	- Naming is {EndPoint}COntroller.php (See **src/SampleNameSpace** folder for pattern
+	-